aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to DOC via Java or Online App" h2="On Premise Java API for PowerPoint PPS to DOC conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPS to Word DOC.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPS to HTML with ease.
+It supports a wide range of features, such as creating, editing, and converting presentations, as well as adding and manipulating text, images, shapes, and other elements.
+It also supports a variety of output formats, including HTML, PDF, and PPTX.

+Aspose.Words for Java is a feature-rich Word Processing API that enables developers to convert HTML to DOC.
+It supports a wide range of features, such as creating, editing, and converting documents, as well as adding and manipulating text, images, tables, and other elements.
+It also supports a variety of output formats, including DOC, DOCX, and PDF.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPS to Word DOC.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPS to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOC.
+By combining the power of Aspose.Slides for Java and Aspose.Words for Java, developers can easily automate the batch conversion process of PowerPoint PPS to Word DOC.
+This process is simple and efficient, and can be used to quickly and easily convert large numbers of documents.
+Aspose.Total for Java is the perfect solution for developers who need to automate the conversion of PowerPoint PPS to Word DOC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}